iqiyi/dpvs/doc/faq.md

 As I know, some L4 LB implemented "session sharing" or "session synchronization", they are configuring same LIPs for each LB director.
 And each LIP is confgured for one CPU core.
 Both cases are quite different for DPVS implementation and deployment.

-On the other hand, for the high availability of Real Servers, DPVS laverage `keepalived` for health check on RS, both TCP/UDP services can be checked, you can also write your own checking scripts.
+On the other hand, for the high availability of Real Servers, DPVS leverage `keepalived` for health check on RS, both TCP/UDP services can be checked, you can also write your own checking scripts.
 For more info about health-check, pls refer `LVS`'s document.

 <a id="toa" />